 Other Cash Instruments.
-Other cash instruments consists of state and municipal obligations and other debt obligations.
+Other cash instruments consists of loans and securities backed by residential real estate and state and municipal obligations.
 Significant inputs are generally determined based on relative value analyses, which incorporate comparisons both to prices of credit default swaps that reference the same or similar underlying instrument or entity and to other debt instruments for the same issuer for which observable prices or broker quotations are available.
 Significant inputs include market yields implied by transactions of similar or related assets and/or current levels and trends of market indices.